Month 6, Week 4

 Your Baby's Development This Week

-Your house is probably filled with the happy babbles of a baby who loves the sound of her own voice.
-She already understands the basics of conversation and realizes that how you say something can be significant.
+Your house is probably filled with the happy babbles of a baby who loves the sound of their own voice.
+They already understand the basics of conversation and realizes that how you say something can be significant.

 Here's what else they are learning about language:

 - Your baby knows that they can get you to say something by talking.
 Continue to make sounds whenever they pipe up.

 - They are starting to use their voice to show that they are happy or sad, instead of relying on laughter and tears.

 - They repeat long chains of consonants, like “dadadada,” to practice making different phonetic sounds.

 - They begin saying things that resemble actual words, like “baba.”

 Month 6, Week 4 Tips

-- If she's able, let your baby crawl into the next (babyproofed) room by herself for a moment or two, so she gets used to a little separation.
+- If they are able, let your baby crawl into the next (babyproofed) room by themselves for a moment or two, so they get used to a little separation.

 - Having your baby spend scheduled time with a trusted, caring babysitter or family member can help ease separation anxiety.

 - When the babysitter comes, don't draw out your good-byes or rush back in because you hear crying.
 You'll just delay the drama.

 - Remember: Within minutes after you leave, your baby will probably be having fun again.
-She has already forgotten about the drama that just took place (but may start up again if she sees you run back in for something).
+They have already forgotten about the drama that just took place (but may start up again if they see you run back in for something).

 - Do you feel you're doing more than your share of housework and child rearing?
 If you have a partner, revisit who does what.

 - Don't feel guilty for going to work; focus on the evenings and weekends when you and your baby are together, and make the most of that time.

 - Got a bike?
-Baby is still too young to ride along until her first birthday.
+Baby is still too young to ride along until their first birthday.
 Even then, a towed child trailer will be a safer option.